BAM-PFA/guerrillatv/_pages/resources.md

 </div>
 <!-- ![dvd cover for the 2018 documentary about tvtvt](/assets/images/tvtv-doc.jpg) -->

-Directed by TVTV member Paul Goldsmith, this 2018 documentary explores the origins, achievements and antics of the Top Value Television crew between 1972-1977.
-It features footage of Bill Murray, Hunter S. Thompson, Steven Spielberg, Lynn Swan, Goldie Hawn, Abbie Hoffman, Lily Tomlin and more, as well as original interviews with many of TVTV’s members.
+Directed by TVTV member Paul Goldsmith, this 2018 documentary explores the origins, achievements, and antics of the TVTV crew between 1972 and 1977.
+It features footage of Goldie Hawn, Abbie Hoffman, Bill Murray, Steven Spielberg, Lynn Swan, Hunter S. Thompson, Lily Tomlin, and more, as well as original interviews with many of TVTV’s members.
+Read a review from Vulture here.

 Read a review from *Vulture* [here](https://www.vulture.com/2018/11/paul-goldsmiths-tvtv-video-revolutionaries-documentary.html).